mddazure/entra-gsa-lab/README.md

 On clientvm, browse to www.office.com.

-Log on with a user from an alien tenant, that has been given permission to access the alient tenant in the Microsoft Traffic profile, as described [above](#microsoft).
+Log on with a user from an alien tenant who has been given permission to access the alient tenant in the Microsoft Traffic profile, as described [above](#microsoft).
 This user will be able to access all Microsoft 365 services under their tenant.

-Log off and the log on with a user from the alien tenant that does not have permission to access the alient tenant.
+Log off and then log on with a user from the alien tenant that does not have permission to access the alient tenant.

-This user will this message:
+This user will see this message:

 ![image](/images/univ_tenant_restr_blocked.png)